orszoooo/Balancer/README.md

 - PIDn {P} {I} {D} – sending parameters to PID controllers, where n is the controller number

 # To be done in the near future
-- Full implementation of the serial commands (receiving and sending parameters)
-- Balancer object(OOP programming) that stores all parameters of balancer for better organization of the code
-- Arduino app to test all commands and simulate ball position
 - Smooth ball movement animation
 - Marker of the current set position
 - Sliders for precise parameter setting